KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `MMM-Face-Multi-User-Recognition-SMAI.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-Face-Multi-User-Recognition-SMAI.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+6. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Face-Reco-DNN by nischi](https://github.com/nischi/MMM-Face-Reco-DNN)